wood1149/github-scraper/README.md

 The first step of identifying secrets is to gather a list of usernames.
 This functionality detailed in the **Scrape Usernames** section below.
 This is the only section using Javascript, due to a dependency.
 The rest of the python library will reference this username list created in ./usernames

 **Main Functionality:**

-See the demo file (get-user-data.oy) in the root directory to see a basic program.
-This gitub_scraper module will run the main functionality of finding vulnerable files.
-The output will be the secrets found by the scraper as well as the line numbers

 Commandline usage